aaronkyle/social-development/thematic-issues/cumulative-impacts/cumulative-impacts_briefing-note.md

 ## Concluding remarks

 The challenge of assessing and managing cumulative impacts will grow in importance as awareness increases of the inter-connection between economic development and environmental and social well-being.
 The 'good practice' recommendations available to development practitioners are numerous (far more are available than those referenced here!), and they provide us with useful tools to at least begin understanding, identifying and addressing cumulative impacts.
 As noted, however, the tremendous variation in governmental capacity to facilitate cross-sectoral CIAs is one of the most difficult barriers to effective work in this field.
 CCCS encourages our clients and colleagues to learn from the experiences of leading nations, such as Canada and the United States, to developing CIA frameworks and to work with project partners and governments to improve and extend operational frameworks for cooperatively assessing cumulative impacts.
 We feel this is possible through ongoing dialogue on issues of incentives and accountability and to demonstrate how structured regulatory environment can positively benefit all project stakeholders.
 The challenges may be many, but so too are the opportunities for cross-sector collaborations and meaningful investment in social performance, sustainability, and benefits-sharing.

-*Do you, as a development practitioner, have experience in assessing and managing cumulative impacts that can help illustrate the challenges discussed (or not discussed) above?
-Please feel free to share by commenting below or by emailing [Marcus Björkqvist, CCCS Executive Coordinator](mailto:marcus.bjoerkqvist@crossculturalconsult.com).
-We welcome your feedback and contributions!*

 ## Sources cited